lavonmejia/DOM-II/README.md

 ## Task 1: Set Up LESS Preprocessor

-* [ ] Verify that you have LESS installed correctly by running `lessc -v` in your terminal, if you don't get a version message back, reach out to your project manager for help.
+* [ X] Verify that you have LESS installed correctly by running `lessc -v` in your terminal, if you don't get a version message back, reach out to your project manager for help.

-* [ ] Open your terminal and navigate to your preprocessing project by using the `cd` command
+* [X ] Open your terminal and navigate to your preprocessing project by using the `cd` command

 * [ ] Once in your project's root folder, run the following command `less-watch-compiler less css index.less`